dustinpfister/reuse_gameframe/README.md

 * Be interesting enough to get people engaged with the game.
 * Not be so interesting that it negatively impacts production, and other work actual work duties.
 * Should have very little or no user input \( zero player game \)

+## Project History

+## R0  - Core Idea of Project working

+With R0 the goal was just to quickly get the core idea of the framework, and a single test Rom working on top of it called just simply 'meter'.
+So far so good, but there is a great deal more work to get done with this.
+One thing that I do not have finalized at this point is a standard for how the roms will exist.